lkuper/dissertation/talks/defense.md

 We implemented a version of a benchmark called "blur" from the *k*-CFA paper that I mentioned.
 The blue line here shows what a linear parallel speedup would look like as we add cores, and the green line is how the blur benchmark did.
 So we ended up getting a little more than an 8x speedup on 12 cores.

-Now, notice that this line is labelel "blur (lock-free)".
+Now, notice that this line is labeled "blur (lock-free)".
 The last thing to point out is that we actually implemented two versions of the *k*-CFA algorithm using two different LVar data structures that the LVish library provides.
 We did it with our lock-free set based on concurrent skip lists, and we also tried it with our reference implementation of a set, which is just a pure Haskell set wrapped in a mutable container, and that's what the yellow line is.
-They provide the same API, but their scaling characteristice are different.
+They provide the same API, but their scaling characteristics are different.

 Now, the results in yellow --- that is, for the pure version, are normalized to the same baseline as the results in green for the single-core version.
 Notice that the pure version does a little better up to four cores or so, but then it stops scaling, while the lock-free version keeps scaling up to twelve cores.

 The interesting point here is not that it helps to use a nice, efficient, concurrent lock-free data structure, because although that's true, we already knew that.
 The interesting point is that there's nothing about using LVish that precludes using these efficient concurrent data structures.
 Anything that presents the interface of an LVar is fine.
 So you don't have to give up your determinism guarantee if you want to use a fancy data structure.
-In fact, part of the point of LVish is to make it possible for parallel programs ot make use of lock-free data structures while still retaining the determinism guarantee of LVars.
+In fact, part of the point of LVish is to make it possible for parallel programs to make use of lock-free data structures while still retaining the determinism guarantee of LVars.

 We also did one other benchmark, and this is on a program called "notChain", which is just a long chain of 300 "not" functions, "not not not not" et cetera, which was particularly designed to negate the benefits of our sharing approach.
 And, indeed, that one didn't get anything like that 25x speedup that "blur" got as a result of sharing; I don't think there was any speedup from sharing at all.